miranj/craft-cryptographer/README.md

 ### Masking Numbers

-_Important: These methods should not be considered cryptographically secure.
-Avoid using them for encoding sensitive data like passwords._
+_Important: This method should not be considered cryptographically secure.
+Avoid using it for encoding sensitive data like passwords._

 This method converts numbers like 457 into strings like `'qan8deK8'`.
 Use this method to mask numbers such as element IDs (or a list of IDs) for use inside URLs.
 It is a wrapper for the popular [Hashids][] library.